ektrah/nsec/index.md

 [GitHub repository](https://github.com/ektrah/nsec).
 The easiest way to contribute is by
 [submitting a pull request](https://github.com/ektrah/nsec/pulls).
-Please ask before making a significant pull request (e.g., implementing features or refactoring code.)
+Please ask before making a significant pull request (e.g., implementing and new features or refactoring code.)
 If you've found a problem with NSec, please
 [open an issue](https://github.com/ektrah/nsec/issues).